samsquire/ideas4/README.md

 I propose a random generator of symbols and combinations of lifetimes and some heuristics to cause your code to compile.

-# 53. Loop indexing - data structure loops generalisation/loops to data structure
+# 53. Loop indexing/algebra - data structure loops generalisation/loops to data structure

 This idea is not intuitive but this idea has wide ranging impacts on efficiency and query planning.